 16. Wireless Headphones Case

 My teens don’t go anywhere without their wireless headphones–this includes Disney.
 Practice good line etiquette by wearing these when watching videos in line!
-Keep them contained in cute protective character-themed Cases.
+Keep them contained in cute protective character-themed cases.

 Disney Must Haves: Health and Safety Essentials

-Mask are no longer required at Disney, but if Covid taught me anything it was that people are gross.
+Masks are no longer required at Disney, but if Covid taught me anything it was that people are gross.
 I usually have one on hand just in case a symphony of sneezing, coughing, snarfling and phlegm gymnastics happens in a confined space.

 And on the topic of masks, do yourself a favor.
 Bring mints or gum to keep everything fresh and pleasant whether you’re wearing a mask or not.
 You can’t buy gum at Disney!